 Cannabis can be purchased in-person or online

 While cannabis has proven benefits, its use is better supervised by licensed medical practitioners.
-If you’re planning to use cannabis for health purposes, The Clinic Network can help assess your eligibility for medical marijuana treatment and refer you to a licensed producer.
-Call us at 1-855-462-3646 to learn more about marijuana benefits.
+If you’re planning to use cannabis for health purposes, The Clinic Network can help assess your eligibility for medical medicinal cannabis treatment and refer you to a licensed producer.
+Call us at 1-855-462-3646 to learn more about medicinal cannabis benefits.